-In this webinar, we will take you through the essentials of the ‘fundraising process’.
-If you are interested in securing IAM funding, this webinar is a great opportunity to get an experienced perspective and to get your questions answered.
+In this webinar, we take you through the essentials of the ‘fundraising process’.
+If you are interested in securing IAM funding, this webinar is a great opportunity to get an experienced perspective.

 Idenhaus is honored to be featured in the Top 10 Identity Governance and Administration Consulting/Service Companies of 2019.

 By going to work quickly to solve the most challenging cybersecurity and identity management problems, Idenhaus takes the pain out of securing corporate information and assets for companies that aspire to maximize their potential in this digital age.
 Click here to contact us